- The SPY and VOO stock prices continued their downtrend.

 Meanwhile, the SPY and VOO stocks are plunging as investors assess other industries.
 There are concerns that the AI bubble may burst soon, while the private credit industry is sending shivers among investors.
 Many investors have started pulling money from these funds, pushing their stocks lower.

-The top laggards in the S&P 500 Index were companies like Datadog, Norwegian Cruise Line, Coinbase, Align Technology, Airbnb, and Robinhood Markets.
+The top laggards in the S&P 500 Index included Datadog, Norwegian Cruise Line, Coinbase, Align Technology, Airbnb, and Robinhood Markets.
 Coinbase and Robinhood dropped because of the ongoing crypto market crash.

 VOO Stock Price Technical Analysis

-The three-day chart shows that the VOO stock price has slumped from a record high of $640 to the current $583.
+The three-day chart shows that VOO stock has slumped from a record high of $640 to its current price of $583.
 This retreat happened after the fund formed a rising wedge pattern, a common bearish reversal sign in technical analysis.

 It has now dropped below the 50-day moving average.
 Notably, it has now settled at the 100-day moving average, which is an important support level.
 The Relative Strength Index (RSI) has dropped and is nearing the oversold level.